 10. Pintados-Kasadyaan Festival (June 29)

-Celebrated as two separate festivals in earlier times, the Pintados and kasadyaan festivals have joined together to become the most popular of all Festivals”.
-The Spanish people called the original people of Cebunao as Pintados as their bodies remained heavily tattooed.
+Celebrated as two separate festivals in earlier times, the Pintados and kasadyaan festivals have joined together to become important events in the Philippines.
+The Spanish people called the original people of Cebuano as Pintados as their bodies remained heavily tattooed.
 Kasadyaan is the Visayan word for merriment.
 Just like few others the Pintados-Kasadyaan festival also celebrates the Santo Nino.
+The festival sees a huge influx of local and international visitors to just come to marvel at the jovial event and admire the tattoos.

 - Being the major festival of the town it has also brought together various festivals of the towns of Leyte.
 These festivals are the Buyogan Festival of Abuyog, Lingganay Festival of Alang-alang etc